You’ve got a story. I can help you find it, refine it, and tell it to the world.

 What else I do

 I’m also the founder of tinywords, a daily journal of haiku and micropoetry, which I’ve been publishing since 2000.
-With over 3,000 subscribers, it’s the world’s largest English-language publication devoted to haiku.
+With over 3,000 subscribers, it’s the world’s largest journal of tiny poetry.

-I’ve been blogging since the last millennium (my first post, on Blogger, was in November 1999), mostly about tech and media but more recently about mindfulness, swimming, running, and writing.
+I’ve been blogging since the last millennium, mostly about technology and media, but more recently also about mindfulness, swimming, running, and writing.
+My first post was in November 1999; my 2,000th post appeared in January 2025.
 And I write morning pages pretty much every day.

 When I’m not working, I’m probably out swimming in the nearest body of water.